 Clinical examination - arterial ulcers

-In Figure 1 we have provided you with an easy to follow protocol for performing a standardized examination of a patient with arterial ulcers.
-Yes, it is a bit time consuming but doing the examination in a standardized manner ensures that you will not forget to ask/check for important things along the way.
-Click on the image below and it will open a pdf which you can print out and use in your clinic.
-This is your baseline and can follow the patient’s chart during the entire treatment.
-At following visits, you obviously will not need to go through the whole protocol again.
-Note that the examination of the ulcer/wound is at the end of the protocol.
+In Figure 1, we have provided you with an easy-to-follow protocol for performing a standardized examination of a patient with arterial ulcers.
+Yes, it is a bit time-consuming, but examining in a standardized manner ensures that you will not forget to ask/check for essential things.
+Click on the image below, and it will open a pdf that you can print out and use in your clinic.
+This is your baseline, and can follow the patient’s chart during the entire treatment.
+You obviously will not need to go through the whole protocol again at subsequent visits.
+Note that the ulcer/wound examination is at the end of the protocol.
 You need to find out a lot about the patient before you jump to the inspection of the ulcer.
-Remember- do not just look at the hole in the patient, look at the whole patient!
+Remember- do not just look at the hole in the patient; look at the whole patient!
 The evaluation of the wound follows the international TIMES model for wound assessment.
-For more information on the TIMES acronym we have written a separate chapter on this.
+We have written a separate chapter on this for more information on the TIMES acronym.

 Figure 1 A standardized protocol for the examination of patients with arterial ulcers.
-Click on the image above to go to a two-page pdf file which you can print out for use in your clinic.
+Click on the image above to go to a two-page pdf file that you can print out for your clinic.

-If the patient with an ulcer on the leg or foot complains of pain in the legs when walking or even pain while resting you should have a high suspicion og ischemia.
-Pain while resting indicates advanced artherosclerosis.
-Always keep in mind that patients with diabetic neuropathy may not feel any pain at all even at advanced stages of atherosclerosis!
+If the patient with an ulcer on the leg or foot complains of pain in the legs when walking or even pain while resting, you should have a high suspicion of ischemia.
+Pain while resting indicates advanced atherosclerosis.
+Remember that patients with diabetic neuropathy may not feel any pain at all, even at advanced stages of atherosclerosis!
 Again, always check new patients who have arterial ulcers for diabetes!
 We have ourselves gone into the trap of not checking this many times!
-The worst situation is an arterial ulcer combined with a blood sugar that is out of control.
+The worst situation is an arterial ulcer combined with blood sugar out of control.
 Remember that diabetes is one of the most common factors leading to atherosclerosis and subsequent inadequate circulation.

-Before you start looking at the lower extremities and the ulcer itself you should do a quick patient history.
-The essential parts of the patient history are summarized in the suggested protocol above and we will not repeat them here.
-However, we would like to stress the point of checking for anemia - ie. checking the patients blood hemoglobin levels which can easily be done by just a finger-prick blood test at the same time as checking for the HbA1c.
+Before looking at the lower extremities and the ulcer itself, you should make a short patient history.
+The essential parts of the patient history are summarized in the suggested protocol above, and we will not repeat them here.
+However, we would like to stress the point of checking for anemia - i.e., checking the patient's blood hemoglobin levels which just a finger-prick blood test can quickly do, and checking for the HbA1c.
 Remember that anemia on top of poor arterial circulation will sabotage your attempts to get that wound to heal!
-A Hb of < 10 g/dl will almost always give delayed healing and a Hb <8 g/dl may cause the wound to not heal at all!
-In many parts of Africa where you do not have access to fancy reconstructive vascular procedures you can at least try to improve the patients hemoglobin levels!
+A Hb of < 10 g/dl will almost always give delayed healing, and a Hb <8 g/dl may cause the wound not to heal at all!
+In many parts of Africa, where you do not have access to fancy reconstructive vascular procedures, you can at least try to improve the patient's hemoglobin levels!
 Remember also that the cause of the anemia may not always be easy to identify.
-If you find that your wound patient has low hemoglobin levels you will have to start the detective work of trying to find the cause of the anemia.
-This usually involves doing more labwork to look at signs of iron deficiency but also causes like chronic malaria, chronic hepatitis and other infectious diseases.
+If you find that your wound patient has low hemoglobin levels, you will have to start the detective work of trying to find the cause of the anemia.
+This usually involves doing more lab work to look for signs of iron deficiency and causes like chronic malaria, chronic hepatitis, and other infectious diseases.

 Examination of the lower extremities

-When examining the lower extremities start by looking at the condition of the skin.
+When examining the lower extremities, start by looking at the skin condition.
 Dry and hairless skin is typical of poor circulation ( atrophic skin).
-With impaired circulation the skin wil often be pale, but may also appear more reddish!
-In dark skin these changes can be more hard to detect.
-Poor circulation often also leads to changes in toenails - they become dystrophic and many confuse this with nail fungus.
-However- fungus thrives in these dystrophic nails so it can be difficult to distinguish dystrophy from fungal infection.
+The skin will often be pale with impaired circulation but may also appear more reddish!
+In dark skin, these changes can be harder to detect.
+Poor circulation often also leads to changes in toenails - they become dystrophic, and many confuse this with nail fungus.
+However- fungus thrives in these dystrophic nails, so it can be challenging to distinguish dystrophy from fungal infection.

-Look for deformities in the foot which predispose for pressure related injuries.
-Check the patients footwear for sharp or hard edges.
+Look for deformities in the foot which predispose to pressure-related injuries.
+Check the patient's footwear for sharp or hard edges.
 Prevention of pressure in these ulcers is just as crucial as it is with other pressure ulcers or diabetic ulcers!

 Evaluation of the arterial circulation

-The following are common methods to assess the arterial circulation.
-Those highlighted in bold letters are the tests which can be done in a setting with limited resources.
+The following are standard methods to assess arterial circulation.
+Those highlighted in bold letters are the tests that can be done in a setting with limited resources.